Allogeneic Transplant (Bone Marrow & Stem Cell)

 What is an allogeneic transplant?

-An allogeneic transplant is when bone marrow or stem cells from another person (donor) are put into your body.
+An allogeneic transplant is when bone marrow or stem cells from another person (a donor) to replace yours.
 The donor may be a sibling, relative, or someone unrelated to you (these cells can even come from umbilical cord blood).
 If the cells come from your identical twin, the transplant is called syngeneic and is very much like an autologous transplant, because the cells are identical to yours.

 How is a donor chosen?